 There are two types of portafilters: spouted/regular and bottomless/naked.

 Difference Between a Bottomless Portafilter and a Regular Portafilter

-A regular portafilter has a single or two chutes that protrude from its bottom.
-Coffee flows through the filter basket into the chutes that direct it neatly into your cup.
+A regular portafilter has one or two protruding chutes from its bottom.
+The chutes direct coffee neatly from the basket into the cup.
 A bottomless portafilter, on the other hand, has no chutes and the filter basket is visible from the bottom.